 The Federal Teacher Education Assistance for College and Higher Education Grant provides up to $4,000 per year to students who plan to complete a degree program in pursuit of becoming a teacher.
 Conditions for receiving the grant include: teaching in a high-need field; at an elementary, secondary or educational service agency that serves students from low-income families; students must teach for at least four complete academic years within eight years of completing or ceasing enrollment in their degree program.

-The F.R.A.G. provides tuition assistance to resident undergraduate students attending an eligible private, non-profit Florida college or university.
+The EASE Grant (formerly known as FRAG) provides tuition assistance to resident undergraduate students attending an eligible private, non-profit Florida college or university.